Reasoning by Analogy

 The bare structure of the reasoning has three components.

-- Apply to target idea: The first troop withdraw will awaken the desire and people will want another troop withdrawal.
+- Application to Target Idea: The first troop withdraw will awaken the desire for more troop withdrawals.

 Analogical Interpretation